Fact Sheets - Japanese Beetle

 Managing adult Japanese beetles is challenging because of the large numbers that can occur throughout the summer.
 A combination of approaches is suggested.
 Consistent handpicking of the adults can help protect your plants from ravages of this pest.
 A coffee can, about a third full of soapy water, can be used to collect the beetles.
 Although controversial, you may want to consider pheromone/bait traps as part of your management strategy.
 Be sure to place traps at least 50 feet away from the plants you want to protect.
 Also, do not wait for the trap bags to completely fill before emptying.
 Poorly maintained traps can be a liability instead of a help.
 In spite of some evidence that they may draw in more beetles than would normally be present, some gardeners have reported positive results with the traps.
 Protective barriers (e.g. spun-bonded material) can be used to protect susceptible plants during massive influxes of beetles.
 Foliage can be protected with sprays of pyrethrins, neem, Kaolin clay (Surround), cyfluthrin/imidacloprid, malathion, and carbaryl (Sevin).
 Repeat applications, if permitted by the label, are often necessary for protecting plants from this pest.

-Japanese beetle white grub management is best timed when the white grubs are small and feeding in the turf root zone.
+Japanese beetle white grub management efforts are most effective when control agents are in place when the white grubs are small and feeding in the turf root zone.
 In New England, beneficial nematodes (best application time: last three weeks of August) have been shown to be somewhat effective in managing white grubs, whereas milky spore has had spotty results and is not recommended.

 White grub insecticides such as chlorantraniliprole (GrubEx1), most effective when applied mid-April through May, imidacloprid (Merit) or halofenozide are also options to consider (best results obtained from June or July application).
 Targeting the grub stage in hope of relief from the adult beetle often leads to disappointment.